fbw218/Compiler/ReadMe.txt

-Lexer Analyzer ReadMe
+Compiler ReadMe

-This project is the first part of a small compiler I am working on.
+This project is a small complier written in C++.
-This program will separate the tokens from a given text file and interperate them as either tokens (integers, identifiers, etc) or errors in the code.
+This program will parses a simple languate (sil) and all of the commands in a binary tree.

   To Run:
   make
-  lextest < tokenfile.txt